iamsquare/complex.js/docusaurus/docs/operations/utility.md

 ## argument

-Calculates the argument (phase or angle) of a complex number.
+Gets the argument (phase angle) of a complex number: $\arg(z)$.

+The argument is the angle in radians between the positive real axis and the line from the origin to the point representing the complex number.
+It is computed using Math.atan2(imaginary, real), which returns a value in the range $[-\pi, \pi]$.

 ```typescript
 argument(z: Complex): number